Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (2) The use or activity meets the performance standards found in the “requirements” sections of this chapter; or

 (3) It can be demonstrated that the denial of authorization of such an activity would deny all reasonable economic uses, as demonstrated per Section 14.88.310.
-In such a case, approval in writing shall be issued by the Planning and Community Development Director.
+In such a case, approval in writing shall be issued by the Planning and Community Development Director or designee.
 Approval of a reasonable economic use must be attached to another type of development permit obtained from the City of Lake Stevens prior to undertaking the regulated activity in the critical area or its buffer.

 (b) Land use and development activities include, but are not limited to, the following activities: